Mohd Nasrull Abdol RAHMAN and Mohd Syahir Muhamad JAFFAR

 Keywords

-occupational ergonomics, safety risk assessment, manual material handling, safety management, motion capture.
+Occupational ergonomics, safety risk assessment, manual material handling, safety management, motion capture.

 © 2022 Human Factors and Ergonomics Society (HFEM).
 All rights reserved.